zk/docs.pair.io/resources/pages/pairio-in-5-minutes.md

 Pair.io's [shell command hook](https://pair.io/config) is run after your account is added to a dev instance, and can be used to automatically install your dotfiles.
-Lets simulate the shell hook on your running instance:
+Let's simulate the shell hook on your running instance:

 1. Tab over to your instance.
 2. Enter <code class="small">curl
 https://raw.github.com/zkim/.pair.io/master/bootstrap | sh</code> into
 the command prompt and hit enter.
-3. Your (my) dotfiles are now installed. `zsh` to see this in action.
+3. Your (my) dotfiles are now installed.
+Run a new `zsh` to see this in action.

 ## Collaborate